Homelab

 Monitoring

-I use a number of tools for monitoring the applications and services running on the homelab, including Prometheus and Grafana, Monitorix, Nagios Core, Uptime Kuma, as well as a number of command line management utilities for Kubernetes, Proxmox and Docker.
+I use a number of tools for monitoring the applications and services running on the homelab, including BTop, Nagios Core, Uptime Kuma, as well as a number of command line management utilities for Incus, Kubernetes, and Docker.

 Nagios Core